mido/mido/README.rst

 Requirements
 -------------

-Mido uses PortMIDI for I/O. A wrapper module is included, so all you need is is portmidi.so/dll installed on your system.
-PortMIDI is only required for I/O. The messages will work fine without it.
+Mido uses PortMidi for I/O. The wrapper module is written using ctypes, so no compilationis is required.
+All you need is portmidi.so/dll installed on your system.

+PortMidi is only required if you want to use message ports.
+The messages will work fine without it.

-Tested with Python 2.7 and 3.3.
+Developed for Python 2.7 and 3.3.
 (3.2 should be OK.
 Older versions may or may not work.)

 Runs on Linux 13.04 and Mac OS X 10.7.5.
 May also work on Windows.